tylerccarson/ConcertMate/README.md

 ## Usage

-> Apply filters or click where you are to generate a list of concerts in your immediate area
+> Apply filters or click where you are to generate a list of concerts in your immediate area, a listen to top tracks of any clicked artist/event
-> Check out that playlist!!
+>

 ## Requirements